stefanodecillis/argo-rs/README.md

 ### GitHub OAuth

 argo-rs uses GitHub's OAuth Device Flow for authentication.
 The OAuth app is registered under the argo-rs project.
-When you run `gr auth login`, you'll be redirected to GitHub to authorize the official argo-rs application.
+When you run `argo auth login`, you'll be redirected to GitHub to authorize the official argo-rs application.

 ## Development